awsdocs/amazon-connect-admin-guide/doc_source/integrate-external-applications-appflow.md

 1. Open the Amazon Connect console at [https://console\.aws\.amazon\.com/connect/](https://console.aws.amazon.com/connect/)\.

 1. On the instances page, choose the instance alias\.
 The instance alias is also your **instance name**, which appears in your Amazon Connect URL\.
+The following image shows the **Amazon Connect virtual contact center instances** page, with a box a box around the instance alias\.

 1. In the navigation pane, choose **Customer profiles**\.